Polluxgnr/Analysis_bot/README.md

 * **Smart Money Tracking:** Monitors institutional order flows, including Insider Trading (Buying/Selling), Options Put/Call Ratios, and abnormal "Whale" volume Z-Scores.
 * **Advanced Risk Metrics:** Calculates Volatility Squeeze (Bollinger Band compression) for breakout detection and 1-Year Maximum Drawdown (MAX DD) to assess real downside risk.
 * **Autonomous Daily Scanner:** A built-in cron job runs every 24 hours to scan a custom Watchlist, alerting the server to extreme market anomalies (e.g., RSI < 30, Whale Volume > 2.5).
-* **Contextual AI Chatbot:** Powered by Mistral AI, the bot remembers the last 5 terminal scans or alerts.
+* **Contextual AI Chatbot:** Powered by Google Gemini (2.5 Flash), the bot remembers the last 5 terminal scans or alerts.
 You can converse naturally with the bot about recently scanned assets.
 It features strict anti-hallucination protocols: if an asset is not in its short-term memory, it will demand a fresh scan rather than inventing data.

 ## Technical Stack
-* **Python 3.10+**
+* **Python 3.11+**
 * **Discord.py:** For Discord API integration.
 * **yfinance & pandas:** For real-time market data fetching and quantitative calculations.
 * **mplfinance:** For generating high-resolution technical charts.
-* **Mistral AI (`mistral-tiny`):** For natural language processing and institutional memo generation.
+* **Google Gemini (`gemini-2.5-flash`):** For lightning-fast natural language processing and institutional memo generation via the `google-genai` SDK.
 * **Docker & Docker Compose:** For robust, 24/7 containerized deployment.

 ## Installation & Deployment